 To finance your college education, you may be considering student loans, or perhaps you’re already looking over your award letter.
 When weighing different loan options, consider the interest rate you’ll pay on your student loan.
 Regardless of the loan type, part of the total cost will be the interest accrued over your repayment period.

-Due to the economic fallout of the novel coronavirus, the government announced on March 13, 2020, that it is waiving interest on federal student loans for 60 days.
+Due to the economic fallout of COVID-19, the government enacted a law on March 27 waiving interest on federal student loans for six months.

 But there are different loan interest structures depending on your loan provider, whether you’re an undergrad or grad student, and your credit history.
 And no matter how you pay interest, some of it may be tax-deductible.
 Here’s what to know about different kinds of student loan interest.